-Enhanced Passive Hedging continued to offer opportunities to add value for clients, as demonstrated by the representative account shown under "Product investment performance" on page 4.
+Enhanced Passive Hedging continued to offer opportunities to add value for clients, as demonstrated by the representative account shown in the "Product investment performance" section.
 For US Dynamic Hedging clients, performance over the period was broadly positive as the US dollar generally strengthened.

 Performance of Record's Currency for Return strategies was mixed, with weakness in emerging market currencies contributing to negative returns in the Emerging Market strategy and to a lesser extent the Multi-Strategy product.